lianAmer/MyProject/README.md

 # MyProject
-this is my TASK1 has two part convert audio to text in python and the step to setup ESP32
+ the step to setup ESP32